A guide to your wedding dress shopping experience

 Once your first appointment is booked it’s time to start thinking about what you can do in preparation.
 Don’t stress – there’s really nothing essential you have to do.
 These are just a few ideas we’ve come up with based on questions we are frequently asked.

-Who to bring?
 This is a really common question that we get, and an important one too.
 We have recently begun enforcing a rule of no more than two guests per bride.
 This began as a response to COVID-19 social distancing guidelines, but we liked it so much we kept it.
 We want to keep our appointments as relaxing and stress free as possible for every bride.
 If each bride brings 4, 5 or more people the shop becomes loud and chaotic.
 It can quickly become overwhelming for the bride with all the different opinions and everyone trying to speak on top of each other.
-If you do have multiple people you want to help you choose, or even just to see the dress before the day, we recommend making multiple appointments to share the love.
+If you do have multiple people you want to bring we recommend making multiple appointments to share the love.
 Otherwise, choose the two people to accompany you that you think will best help you to make the decision.

 Keep the same energy for fitting appointments as well.
 Bringing 4 or more guests to your fitting becomes crowded and overwhelming almost immediately.
 Not to mention it can be hard for the fitter to focus on what you want if they are getting multiple different opinions.

 Lastly, what should you bring?

 Your chosen guests and a water bottle.
 Easy!

 And to wrap this all up, what should you do after you have chosen and secured your gown?
 Well, to put it rather bluntly, don’t keep shopping.
 We would even suggest unfollowing other bridal labels once you have chosen who you are going with.
 The timeline of the construction of your gown is likely to take at least 6-8 months.
 This is a substantial amount of time to keep looking and change your mind.
 And you probably will change your mind a few times, only to come back full circle to your original gown.
 Save yourself the stress.